ksoclabs/ksoc-plugins-helm-chart/stable/ksoc-plugins/README.md

 ### ksoc-guard plugin
 `ksoc-guard` is the plugin responsible for executing `GuardPolicy` (in the form of Rego) against a specific set of Kubernetes resources during their admission to the cluster, either allowing the admission or denying it.
 The configuration for the blocking logic can be found in the `ksocGuard` section of the helm chart values file; see below.
-If admission is blocked, it can be seen in the KSOC application under the Events tab for the specific cluster.

 ```yaml
 ksocGuard: